 Located entirely within Whistler Blackcomb’s operating area, the run-of-river project produces 33 gigawatt hours of hydroelectricity per year – the equivalent of powering the ski resort’s winter and summer operations including 37 lifts, 17 restaurants, 270 snowguns and countless other buildings and services.
 The project returns the power it generates back to the grid, essentially replacing what Whistler Blackcomb takes from the grid.
 The Fitzsimmons Creek Renewable Energy Project is owned by Fitzsimmons Creek Hydro Limited Partnership, a partnership between Innergex Renewable Energy Inc. and Ledcor Power Group.
 Whistler Blackcomb is a strategic partner in the project.

 Energy Savings – A BC Hydro Power Smart Company

 Whistler Blackcomb is recognized by BC Hydro as one of its top 10 Power Smart Partners, selected from companies across the province.
-This recognition comes from years of investing in energy saving initiatives across the mountains’ facilities and operations, and working on awareness building and behavioural change programs with employees.
-Whistler Blackcomb energy conservation projects represented a savings of over 1.3 million kilowatt hours in 2010/11, or the equivalent amount of power it would take to run 74 homes in British Columbia for one year.
+This recognition comes from years of investing in energy saving initiatives across the mountains’ facilities and operations, and working on awareness building and behavioral change programs with employees.
+Whistler Blackcomb energy conservation projects represented a savings of over 2.5 million kilowatt hours between the years 2012 and 2013, an estimated $951,680 in annual savings.

 Food And Beverage